John Henry Barrows: Marriage and family

 Barrows married Sarah Eleanor; together they had three daughters and a son.

 He held pastorates from 1875 to 1881 at the Eliot Congregational Church in Lawrence, Massachusetts and Maverick Congregational Church of East Boston.

 First Presbyterian Church pastor

 In 1881, he became the pastor of the First Presbyterian Church, which he held for fourteen years.
 During his stint as sixth pastor of Presbyterian Church, he became one of the most famous preachers of his time.
 He conducted Sunday evening service and spoke at temperance and missionary meetings.
-He was also a favourite speaker before gatherings at Chautauqua, New York and served on the advisory council of the Chautauquan System.
+He was also a favorite speaker before gatherings at Chautauqua, New York and served on the advisory council of the Chautauquan System.

 He went to India and the Orient – Japan and Honolulu – to give the Haskel Lecture through the Haskell Foundation (endowed by Caroline E. Haskell) in 1896 for the University of Chicago, which he continued lecturing for next two years.
 Barrows served as minister of the First Presbyterian Church in Chicago between 1886 and 1891.